mbbu/16S_Accreditation/Dada2_report.md

 ## Learning Error Rates ##
-DADA2 allows for error modelling using a machine-learning based algorithm and this was utilized to establish sequencing error rates which may include substitutions such as Single Nucleotide Polymorphisms.
-In order to verify that the error rates have been reasonably well-estimated, we inspected the fit between the observed error rates (black points) and the fitted error rates (black lines).
+DADA2 allows for error modeling using a machine-learning-based algorithm, which we utilized to establish sequencing error rates, including substitutions such as Single Nucleotide Polymorphisms.
+To verify that the error rates have been reasonably well-estimated, we inspected the fit between the observed error rates (black points) and the fitted error rates (black lines).

-These figures show the frequencies of each type of transition as a function of the quality Error rate plots revealed a decrease in error rates with an increase in sequence quality which was a satisfactory observation that validated the estimated error rates, that is, the estimated error rate was similar to the observed error rate.
+These figures show the frequencies of each type of transition as a function of the quality.
+Error rate plots revealed a decrease in error rates with an increase in sequence quality which was a satisfactory observation that validated the estimated error rates; that is, the estimated error rate was similar to the observed error rate.

 ### Figure 5.
 Error rate plot for forward reads
 ![forward_error_plot](https://user-images.githubusercontent.com/57720624/113694310-3f0f4600-96d8-11eb-836f-85611d889ded.png)